-The key issues and challenges faced by women trapped in deceptive NRI marriages include their lack of awareness of the risk of being rejected by their husband soon after marriage when he declines to require her to accompany him.
+The key issues and challenges faced by women trapped in deceptive NRI marriages include their lack of awareness of the risk of being rejected by their husband soon after marriage.
 The majority of women are affected when their husbands take advantage of lenient grounds for divorce in other legal systems, leaving them without redress.
 Some of the problems that occur in NRI marriages are as follows:

 In Smt.
 Anubha v.
 Vikas Aggarwal, the Supreme Court held that, as laid down by the Apex Court in Y. Narasimha Rao and Ors. vs. Y. Venkata Lakshmi and Anr., the primary and foremost condition of recognising a far-off matrimonial judgement is that the relief should be given to the claimant on the grounds available under the personal law that the couple used to get married.